Tel: 09545 942 60

-The room was nicely renovated with a modern path and sink area and the breakfast included was quite good despite it being on Good Friday (no meat) with a nice cheese selection as well as smoked salmon and very nice rolls.
+The room was nicely renovated with a modern bath and sink area and the breakfast included was quite good despite it being on Good Friday (no meat) with a nice cheese selection as well as smoked salmon and very nice rolls.
 While €75 is not cheap for a double in rural Franconia, it was very good value considering the quality of the room and breakfast.

 Of course, the real reason to return was to enjoy a meal and a few of their beers and that we did.
 We both opted for pork loin with green beans cooked with bacon and roasted potatoes.
 It was an excellent meal and nicely presented.
 The interior of the brewery surely hasn’t changed much since we were there in 2002 but some nice little touches like flowers on the table had my attention to detail wife ready to return.

 The beer was perhaps better than I remembered.
-We both had their Keller Bier to start and this was the darkest of their beers and served handsomely in a pewter lidded mug that showed off its unfiltered amber hue well.
+We both had their Kellerbier to start and this was the darkest of their beers and served handsomely in a pewter lidded mug that showed off its unfiltered amber hue well.
 It had some chocolate notes but overall it was a dry bitterish brew with a fine finish begging you to drink more.

-It was certainly the kind of beer you could drink all night but decided to try the Landbier, which confusingly was served in a pewter lidded krug, which is more typical of kellerbiers.
+It was certainly the kind of beer you could drink all night but I decided to try the Landbier, which confusingly was served in a pewter lidded Krug, which is more typical of Kellerbiers.
 I noticed another diner having one in a clear glass so could see that it was a light golden color with a rocky white head.
 It had a slight cereal grain element before a nice mix of malt and hops settled in.
 The finish was slightly bitter and though nice, it wasn’t nearly as good as the true Keller Bier.
 This was a case of names being confusing and surely many people order them as either the Dunkles or Helles, which would cause less confusion.